macielti/gandalf/README.md

 <cite>"You shall not pass!"</cite> - Gandalf

-This repository contains a simple boilerplate code to serve as reference material when you need to have authentication capabilities in a Flutter app, eg: Login screen, authentication data management.
+This repository contains a simple boilerplate code to serve as reference material for when I need to have authentication capabilities in a Flutter app, eg: Login screen, authentication data management.

 While developing the initial version I am not focusing on making it secure, but with the next versions, I am looking